duncanmcclean/simple-commerce/docs/notifications.md

 -   `stock_running_low`
 -   `stock_run_out`

-## Using a custom notification
+## Custom Notifications

-If you want to change the text used in the notification or maybe provide more information about the order, using a custom notification is the best way to do that.
+If you need to make changes to the built-in email notifications, the best way to do that is by providing a custom notification class.

-Here's a quick rundown of how to generate your own notification and configure it to be used by Simple Commerce.
+Here's a real quick rundown of how to generate your own notification class and set it up with Simple Commerce.

 1. Generate a notification